wbudic/B_L_R_via_sshfs/README.md

 you@your_pc:$ mkdir ~/temp/backup; cd ~/temp/backup
 you@your_pc:~/temp/backup$ ~/restore.sh restore.lst
 ```
 To create a selective restore list of one or many files.
+Run ./**list.sh** in the directory you want to restore to.
+You can select multiple files by highlighting the file in a line and pressing the **tab** key.
 ```BASH
 you@your_pc:~/temp/backup$ ~/list.sh
 ```